 When it comes to seafood, I try to be mindful of the type of fish I’m buying/eating.
 I suggest using this seafood recommendation list to make sure that the fish you’re eating is both healthy and sustainable.
 You can also read this article to learn more about making conscientious paleo seafood choices.

-This Kerala salmon curry is made with different Indian spices, curry leaves and coconut milk.
+This Kerala salmon curry recipe is from my mom (in-law) and it’s one of my favorites!
+It’s made with different Indian spices, curry leaves and coconut milk.
 One ingredient in this recipe may be new to you – it’s called kodampuli.

 Kodampuli (or kudampuli) is a sour, smoked and dried Indian fruit similar to tamarind and is used as a souring agent in Keralite fish curries.
 Kodampuli is also known as Fish Tamarind or Gambooge – and it’s also often and wrongly confused with Kokum (another sour fruit used in Indian dishes).
 You can most likely find kodampuli at your local Indian grocery store (just ask the owner if they have it).
 After you buy kodampuli, you’ll want to store it in an air-tight glass container.
 It has a very, very strong smell but a subtle flavor.
 It adds a slight tanginess to the fish curry – making for an awesome, complex and unique flavor profile.
 Rinse the dried fruit and then soak it in water for half an hour before adding it to your curry.